 - Every ArcGIS Server site uses a file server to store ArcGIS Server directories.
 Choose the EC2 instance type you want to use for this file server machine.

-- In the Drive Size Root field, type the size you want, in GB, for the root drive on the ArcGIS Server and file server instances.
+- In the File Server Drive Size Root field, type the size you want, in GB, for the root drive on the file server instance.

 - Choose or upload your ArcGIS Server license.
 Be sure the license is correct for the ArcGIS Server role you chose to create and is for the same ArcGIS release as the release of Cloud Builder you are using.